ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

 I refactored this a little bit too.
 Within my `app` directory, I created a file called `supabase.client.ts`.
-As you probably guessed, this is code that gets run on the client.
+As you probably guessed, this is code that *only* runs on the client.

 ```jsx
 import { createBrowserClient } from '@supabase/ssr'